marcoguerri/marcoguerri.github.io/_posts/2016-05-19-mp30-data-corruption-part2.markdown

 The hardware-software interface
 =======
-When an incoming frame is received on the 10 Gbit interface of the XGene-1,  the controller is capable of mastering the bus and copying directly the data into system memory.
+When an incoming frame is received on the 10GbE interface of the XGene-1,  the controller is capable of mastering the bus and copying directly the data into system memory.
 The controller maintains a hardware ring buffer of available DMAable memory regions where to copy incoming frames.
 When the NIC runs out of regions, the hardware ring buffer is